Hi! You've reached our website for customers based outside of the United States.

-Despite these hurdles, Bitcoin maintains its value using a system of protocols, hard forks, halving events, and relying on external factors.
+Despite these hurdles, Bitcoin maintains its value using a system of protocols, hard forks (radical changes to the blockchain network’s protocol), halving events, and relying on external factors.
 All of which, Bitcoin CFD traders should take into account before opening a position.

-Bitcoin is mined by individuals who maintain the system and uphold the most up to date protocols.
-In return, for adding blocks to the system, or approving transactions, they are awarded with a certain amount of Bitcoin for each block they process.
+Bitcoin is mined by individuals who maintain the system and uphold the most up-to-date protocols.
+Miners verify the legitimacy of Bitcoin transactions through their own computers.
+In return, for adding blocks to the system, or approving transactions, they are awarded a certain amount of Bitcoin for each block they process.
 This reward is cut in half with every 210,000 blocks that are added to the system and are known as ‘halving events’.

 Marketplaces consist of buyers and sellers.
 Ideally, this will create a balance where the amount someone is willing to pay for something is high enough that the seller is willing to part with their goods.

-Unlike Ether or Ripple XRP, which are both intended for use only on specific platforms, Bitcoin was created to be used as an alternative form of currency.
+Unlike Ether, which is intended for use only on specific platforms, Bitcoin was created to be used as an alternative form of currency.
 This means that it relies on individuals to appreciate its worth by trading or spending it, so its value can keep rising with market demand.

 Some people may hold Bitcoin with the intention of using it to make purchases, similar to how we use fiat currencies.
 Others may purchase Bitcoin with the intention to trade it.
 Holding on to the coin until the value rises, then exchanging it for Dollars (BTCUSD), Euros (EURGBP), or any other currency.
 The more a currency is exchanged, the higher potential there is for speculation and volatility.